andercarreno/SNDProb/README.md

   <img src="figuresPaper/Scenario4_Strategy6.gif" width="300" height="300"/>
 </p>

 SNDProb provides a Streaming Novelty Detection framework for data stream classification.
+A Gaussian mixture model is used to model the set of classes.
+An initial model is learned from a fully labeled dataset.
+Instances arrive in a stream fashion, one at a time and not necessarily in equal spaced time intervals.
+SNDProb classifies the newcomer instances among the learned classes based on a probability threshold.
+When there is no enough evidence to classify an instance among the known classes, it is introduced in a fixed size buffer.
+When the buffer is full, new classes are sought in this buffer.
+The Expectation Maximization (EM) algorithm is used to update the current model and discover emerging new classes.

 It is a free R code that is under [MIT License](https://github.com/andercarreno/SNDProb/blob/master/LICENSE).

 --------

 ## Usage
-A simple [web application](https://andercarreno.shinyapps.io/SNDProb) can be used to run the experiments explained in the paper.

 The SNDProb framework has 2 main code files. ```SNDProb.R```contains the functions of the SNDProb such as how to learn the initial offline model, predict newcomer instances or discover new classes. ```SNDProbRun.R``` is the main program to run the SNDProb.

+In order to simplify the usage of the application for testing purposes.
+A simple [web application](https://andercarreno.shinyapps.io/SNDProb) has been developed that allows the user to run the experiments explained in the paper.

 --------